Rituals of Phagu Festival

 One day prior to the full moon in Falgun the villagers assemble at a particular location and move about in search of a caster oil tree within the periphery of the village.
 The tree is then cut and kept on the eastern side of a garden.
-Later a hole is dug in the middle of a path or road or beside it where they plant the caster oil tree.
-This is followed by a grand feasting after which they again assemble and go move about from door to door with an axe in their hand requesting for thatch grass.
+Later a hole is dug in the middle of a path or road to plant the caster oil tree.
+This is followed by a grand feasting after which they again assemble and go from door to door with an axe in their hand requesting for thatch grass.
 Finally a great heap of grass is collected and then taken to the place where the caster oil tree had been planted.
-Some of the grasses are tied to the tree while the rest are put around it and set the tree on fire.
-No sooner the whole tree is ablaze the gathering make a rush towards it and try to cut it down with a single blow of their axe.
-The Mundas think the castor oil tree to be the object of their prey and try to cut it in a single blow thus imagining cutting the actual prey in a single blow.
-The hunting axe is regarded to possess some special value hence it is prohibited from being used in any other occasions excepting during hunting.
+Some of the grasses are tied to the tree while the rest are put around it and the tree is then set on fire.
+No sooner the whole tree is ablaze, the gathering makes a rush towards it and tries to cut it down with a single blow with their axe.
+The Mundas consider the castor oil tree to be the object of their prey and try to cut it in a single blow thus imagining cutting the actual prey in a single blow.
+The hunting axe is regarded to possess some special value hence it is prohibited from being used in any other occasions except the hunting rituals.
 These procedures of the festival are similar to the Hindu practice of burning the Sambat.